 Mexico.
 27 Cultural sites, six natural sites, 1 cultural/natural site, eight intangible Cultural Heritage sites.
 23 sites to be considered to the list.

 The question blew my mind.
-My only knowledge of Mexico, much less Mexico City, is relegated to a beautiful long weekend in Holbox, the brief Diego/Frida coverage in my modern art history recitation, a love of Spanish-language movies, and the sounds and images of my friend Milena.
+My only knowledge of Mexico, much less Mexico City, is relegated to a beautiful long weekend in Holbox, the brief Diego/Frida coverage in my modern art history recitation, and a love of Spanish-language movies.
 In other words, I know postcards and film clips.
 So to answer Alitalia’s question: Eat, Kahlo, Pyramids.

 Given an entire alpha global city (which counts nearly nine million inhabitants across its 573 square miles, not to mention a total of20 million in the greater metropolitan area), I realized some kind of guidelines would be needed and thought about UNESCO’s ongoing list of cultural and natural heritage sites.
 As above, Mexico has 34 sites, with five of those cultural sites in and within one hour from Mexico City.
 All I needed was a plan and transport while intangible heritage, which includes indigenous art, music, markets, festivals, ceremonies and food, needed just a little foot work.